fls99/fls99/README.md

 ### Data Analysis and Visualisation
 -__Python__
--[[Titanic Dataset - Exploratory Analysis](githublink): An Exploatory Data Analysis of the passenger of the Titanic using Pandas, Matplotlib and Seaborn visualisations.
+- [Titanic Dataset - Exploratory Analysis](githublink): An Exploatory Data Analysis of the passenger of the Titanic using Pandas, Matplotlib and Seaborn visualisations.

 _Tools: Pandas, Pandas Profiling, Seaborn, MAtplotlib_